 Dia Mirza highlights India’s vision for circular economy through deep-tech recycling initiative

-Mumbai: Bollywood actress Dia Mirza took to social media to celebrate a breakthrough in sustainable innovation.
-In her post, the ‘Sanju’ actress...
+Bollywood actress Dia Mirza took to social media to celebrate a breakthrough in sustainable innovation.
+In her post, the ‘Sanju’ actress mentioned...

 In her post, the ‘Sanju’ actress mentioned how the startup transforms up to five tons of unrecyclable plastic waste per month into high-quality circular materials while providing waste workers with higher wages, health benefits, and dignity, reflecting a vision of inclusive innovation.
 Dia emphasizes that this is more than just technological innovation — it’s inclusive innovation.
 The plant not only tackles plastic waste but also benefits the people involved in the recycling process, offering 2–3 times higher salaries.